RisulIslam/TenFor/README.md

 4. Provides a behavioral profiling of the clusters.
 5. Present top k user, thread and time from each cluster.
 6. Provies a nice StoryLine  view of the important events per cluster.
+7. Saves the output of the cluster (entities per clusters) in pickle file.

 Disclaimer:
 This code may not match with the paper.
 We are providing just a backbone of the code here.
 We will keep updating this code continuously.
-If you need more information, please contact me directly at risla002@ucr.edu
+One sample input file is given for sowing the formt of the input data.
+If If you need more information about other input file (big file, can not be uploaded here) or any infortaion, please contact me directly at risla002@ucr.edu.

 To Run the code: